abrikosechek/vue3-custom-preset/README.md

 # Folders explanation:

---layouts:
+* layouts:
   Added layouts to App.vue, that you can change on pages with meta in @/router/index.js;

---mixins:
+* mixins:
   Added mixin that allow you to set page title;

---plugins:
+* plugins:
   Added axios plugin;

---router, pages, components:
+* router, pages, components:
   Comfortable and clear architecture;

---static:
+* static:
   Save images here;

---store:
+* store:
   Vuex with modular architecture;

-* Use "npm install" before "npm run serve"
+Use "npm install" before "npm run serve"